0oCLAWo0/MANY-GAMES/README.md

 # Many Games

-**A versatile collection of fun games for Android**
+**A versatile collection of fun games for Android/IOS**

 Explore a world of entertainment with Many Games, a Flutter project that offers a range of engaging and interactive games for Android users.

 ## Platform

+- Tested on Android
-- Tested and optimized for Android
+- Optimised for both Android and IOS

 ## Get the APK
 - **[Download APK](https://drive.google.com/file/d/1dxooN29NDlHZgFGzAv8jqmmlXs1PDns2/view?usp=sharing)**